On functional logistic regression: some conceptual issues: Maximum likelihood estimation: non-existence results

 \subsection{Non-existence of the MLE in functional settings}

-When moving from the finite-dimensional model to the functional one, the problem of the non-existence of the MLE is drastically worsened.
-We will show that, under some conditions, the maximum likelihood estimator for the slope function in the functional logistic regression model does not exist with probability one.
+We first show that, when moving from the finite-dimensional model to the functional one, the problem of the non-existence of the MLE is drastically worsened.

+This situation is quite similar to that arising, for example, in non-parametric density estimation where non-parametric (and non-penalized) ML estimators of the density function do not exist, unless some drastic restrictions, such as monotonicity (e.g., \cite{grenander1981}) or log-concavity (see, \cite{cule2010}) are imposed on the underlying density function.

+Since the analogous non-existence result for the case of the functional logistic regression model is not perhaps so direct, it is established in Theorem \ref{Teo:ne} below.
 We confine ourselves to the RKHS-based model \eqref{eq:logistic}, although the result can be easily extended, with a completely similar method of proof, for the standard $L^2$ based model of Equation \eqref{Eq:logitL2}.
-This result can be added to the list of conceptual differences between Functional Data Analysis and finite-dimensional statistics.